deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties.rst

 Fluency*                        Fluency of the text.
 Uses the prithivida/parrot_fluency_model model Formality*                      Formality of the text.
-Uses the s-nlp/roberta-base-formality-ranker model Lexical Density                 Percentage of unique words in the text, rounded up to 2 decimal digits Unique Nount Count              Number of unique noun words in the text
+Uses the s-nlp/roberta-base-formality-ranker model Lexical Density                 Percentage of unique words in the text, rounded up to 2 decimal digits Unique Noun Count*              Number of unique noun words in the text
 ==============================  ==========

 *These properties are not calculated by default, as they may take a long time to calculate.
 To use them, pass